The Erasers

 The Erasers (Les Gommes) is a novel by French writer Alain Robbe-Grillet, published in 1953 and earning him the Fénéon Prize the next year.

 Plot Introduction

-Someone attempts to assassinate a man, Daniel Dupont, in his own home.
+In an unnamed city, someone attempts to assassinate a man, Daniel Dupont, in his home.
 The assassin appears to have been ordered by a terrorist group to assassinate Dupont for political reasons.
-Suffering a slight bullet wound to the arm, Dupont fakes his death with the help of Doctor Juard.
-Wallas, a newly promoted investigator, tries to unearth those responsible for the assassination, despite there being no body recovered by the police.
+After suffering only a slight bullet wound to the arm, Dupont fakes his death with the help of the shady Doctor Juard.
+A newly promoted investigator, Wallas, tries to find those responsible for the assassination, despite there being no body recovered by the police.
+The plot is based on Oedipus Rex of Sophocles.